vmware-archive/cf-workshop-node/README.md

  * Scaling, router and load balancing
  * Health manager and application restart

-Building, Packaging, and Deploying
+Services, Packaging, and Deploying
 --------------------------------

 ###MongoDB Service

 This application uses a MongoDB database for data services.
 The Node.js buildpack doesn't support autoconfiguration like the Java buildpack does.
-So, if you are pushing this application to Cloud Foundry, you will need to create a MongoDB service prior to pushing the application, or the startup will fail.
+So, if you are pushing this application to Cloud Foundry, you will need to create a MongoDB service called `cf_workshop_mongo` prior to pushing the application, or the startup will fail.
+The service name is set in `manifest.yml`

 By default, the application expects a MongoDB service from Mongo Lab (the PWS MongoDB service), and the application will use the first one that it finds.
 If you use a different service, find this line in app.js:

 	var db = monk(vcap_services != undefined && vcap_services.mongolab != undefined ? vcap_services.mongolab[0].credentials.uri : 'localhost:27017/cf-workshop-node');